 One way is exercise.
 But the best way is through calorie restriction or fasting.
 That’s because autophagy happens when your cells go into starvation mode.
 They eat the toxic junk as a source of energy.

-Until recently, most of the research surrounding fasting has been on flies and mice.
-But now it’s been shown that adult rhesus monkeys, a primate fairly similar to humans, were able to live longer and disease-free when fasting, so scientists feel positive about the same effects in humans.
+For years, most of the research surrounding fasting had been on flies and mice.
+Then, adult rhesus monkeys, a primate fairly similar to humans, were able to live longer and disease-free when fasting, so scientists felt positive about the same effects in humans.

 Of course, calorie restriction or fasting isn’t for everybody.
-It requires a will of steel to reduce your caloric intake by 30 percent, the amount that resulted in benefits for the monkeys in the study.
-And researchers did feel that less restrictive diets could be just as beneficial.
+It requires a will of steel to reduce your caloric intake by such extreme amounts.

 Fortunately, there is something else you can do to turn back the clock on your cells’ aging process — without starving yourself…